 So if you will need to include green items in your video – such as a green company logo – you might need a blue screen instead.
 Otherwise, be sure to remind your speaker to not wear green in front of a green screen, lest he becomes invisible in your video!

 When you are filming with a green screen, do be careful with any fast actions as well.
 Should your speaker move too quickly, it might be hard for the camera to capture the motion against a green screen.
 Having a tripod and shooting at a higher frame rate can help to avoid such problems.

-If you need a professional camera operator or a full filming crew, your green screen studio facility might be able to help out with that or you can engage separately a video production company (to find out more about video production services, click here) They would also be familiar with how their green screen works, avoiding green screen mistakes and helping your production to run smoothly and efficiently.
+If you need a professional camera operator or a full filming crew, your green screen studio facility might be able to help out with that or you can engage separately a video production company.
+They would also be familiar with how their green screen works, avoiding green screen mistakes and helping your production to run smoothly and efficiently.

 Using Green Screens for Video Production